 Some of the component placement considerations are discussed below.

 - To begin with, avoid placing sensitive high-speed devices close to the edge of the board.
 This is because the edge of the board possesses different impedance characteristics and also there is a higher chance of electromagnetic interference (EMI).
 On top of this, connectors that connect the PCB can radiate EMI.
 In view of these factors, it will be a good practice to place sensitive high-speed devices close to the board center to reduce the influence of EMI.
+For more on component placement standards, read our blog post on PCB Design for Assembly Checklist: 9 Important Checks for Layout Engineers.

 - The thermal effect is another crucial aspect to be considered.
 In high-speed boards, the devices may run at a higher temperature than standard board components.
-To ensure that these hot components stay cool, implement a placement strategy in which these components receive an unrestricted airflow.
+To ensure that these hot components stay cool, implement a placement strategy in which these components receive unrestricted airflow.
 For instance, do not place bigger components like connectors in the path of airflow to a hot BGA.

 First place the critical components which have fixed locations like connectors